sungnga/practice/reactjs/README.md

  - `Link` and `NavLink` have a "`to`" attribute to specify the path of the link route
  - `<Link to="/">Go home</Link>`
  - The nice thing about `Link` is that we're using client-side routing as oppose to server-side routing
  - This means that it's not going through the full page refresh.
-Intead, Javascript just swaps things out on the fly.
+Instead, Javascript just swaps things out on the fly.
 It makes a new call to `ReactDOM.render()` to render the new page
- - Use `Link` whenever we want to take advantage of client-side routing instead of using an anhcor tag
+ - Use `Link` whenever we want to take advantage of client-side routing instead of using an anchor tag
  - Use `NavLink` for navigation.
 This way, we can call out that specific link that we're on
  - `<NavLink to="/" activeClassName="is-active" exact={true}>Dashboard</NavLink>`